schauhan/miniature-memory/content/posts/a-product-manager-is-not-the-ceo-of-the-product.md

 ## Job Function: CEO vs Product Manager

-🔥In essence, a CEO is more concerned with selling, while a product manager is focused on solving problems.
+🔥 In essence, a CEO is more concerned with selling, while a product manager is focused on solving problems.

 ### Power

 As a CEO you have the ultimate authority over people working for you - you can hire/fire people.
-A product manager's role, in contrast, is dependent on collaboration, relationship building, and a good deal of soft-power.
+A product manager's role, in contrast, depends on collaboration, relationship building, and using a good deal of soft-power.

 You decide the direction the company would take, in terms of products, messaging, market positioning, etc.